rafsanislam09/Windows-KVM/README.md

  1. Follow screen instructions.
  2. When you will be in 'Select Disk' section, click on 'Load drivers'. then browse to '[virtio-win***\amd64\' and select 'w10' folder.
 Click OK.
 Then you will get required driver to install Windows on a specific disk.
 Click Next and select the virtual disk.
  3. Finish installation process.

+**Installation of VirtIO drivers :**
+1. Go to virtio-win*** marked as a CDROM in File Explorer.
+2. Run virtio-win-guest-tools.exe as an administrator.
+3. Follow on screen instructions to install.
+Select all the drivers in setup window, when you will be asked.
+By default all drivers are marked to be installed.
+4. Reboot Windows guest.